SamkitJain1812/Side_Projects/General Store Management System/readme.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+GNU General Public License — free to use, modify, and distribute.